-At the Balance Sheet date the College had a Salix loan of £23,000 and had an overdraft facility of £750,000.
+At the Balance Sheet date the College had an overdraft facility of £750,000.
 The overdraft facility is secured by a legal charge taken over the College's land and property.
 The facility agreement has no end date but there is provision for annual reviews.
 Although there are no financial covenants on the facility, there are requirements for providing quarterly management accounts, annual financial statements and annual budgets by set deadlines.